LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/email-connect.md

 ![](img/email-connect-2.png)

-#### Option 2 Email Connect Setup via LiveEngage Applications
+#### Option 2 Email Connect Setup via Conversational Cloud Applications

-Login to LiveEngage and click LiveEngage Applications menu at the bottom left of your screen.
+Login to the Conversational Cloud and click the Quick launch menu at the bottom left of your screen.

 ![](img/email-connect-1.png)